rsperberg/rsperberg.github.io/_posts/2015-02-15-essential-js-links.md

 ### [Advanced Performance Audits with DevTools](http://www.paulirish.com/2015/advanced-performance-audits-with-devtools/)

-{% include image-no-descrip.html url="/media/2015-02-15-essential-js-links/name-tk.png" %}
+{% include image-no-descrip.html url="/media/2015-02-15-essential-js-links/advanced-performance.png" %}

-In-depth perf case studies with Paul Irish
+In-depth perf case studies with Paul Irish: “I’ve written up case study documents . . . .
+In this doc, we look at the scrolling of CNET, input latency on CNET, some very interesting challenges on the responsive Time.com, and infinite scroll on Google Play’s desktop site.

+“The intended audience is browser engineers and performance-minded frontend developers.
+It’s fairly advanced, but I’m spelunking deep to identify how the sites butt heads with the browser APIs and architecture.”<br />
+_By Paul Irish.
+Posted on March 27, 2015_